 Montmartre (18th Arrondissement)

-- Excellent cafés and local restaurants
+- Excellent cafés and local restaurants.

-- Strong artistic identity
+- Strong artistic identity.

-- Hilly streets and stairs
+- Steep streets and many stairs.

-- Longer travel times to some attractions
+- Longer journeys to some attractions.

-- Busy tourist zones around Sacré-Cœur
+- Busy around Sacré-Cœur.

 Typical hotel prices: Budget to mid-range.

-Champs-Élysées and 8th Arrondissement
+Champs-Élysées and the 8th Arrondissement

-- Excellent luxury accommodation
+- Excellent luxury accommodation.

-- Central location for major attractions
+- Convenient for major attractions.

-- Very expensive
+- Very expensive.

-- Less local character
+- Less neighbourhood character.

-- Touristy around the Champs-Élysées
+- Very busy around the Champs-Élysées.

 Typical hotel prices: Luxury.